 During practice for the F1 TT, it became clearly apparent that the NCR Ducati handled woefully.
-It no longer used the Vaspa frame of the 1978 machine and the FIM had tightened the TT F1 regulations, which now required the use of production crankcases instead of the special sand cast ones of the previous year.
-Hailwood also told the team the engine was less powerful than the ’78 unit.
+It no longer used the Daspa frame of the 1978 machine, and the FIM had tightened the TT F1 regulations, which now required the use of production crankcases instead of the special sand cast ones of the previous year.
+Hailwood also told the team the engine was less potent than the ’78 unit.
 Something needed to be done.
-The Sports Motorcycles team decided to send for Roger Nicholls 1978 TT F1 Ducati racer, which was on display in the Luton showroom of the Ducati importer Coburn and Hughes.
+The Sports Motorcycles team decided to send for Roger Nicholls 1978 TT F1 Ducati racer, which was masquerading as Hailwoods TTF1 winning bike on display in the Luton showroom of the Ducati importer Coburn and Hughes.
 The idea was to transplant the 1979 engine into the 1978 chassis.

 It has gone down history that Hailwood finished fifth in Saturday’s F1 TT, although he had somehow managed to claw his way up to third on the recalcitrant Ducati at the halfway mark.
 On the final lap of six, plunging down Bray Hill, Mike lost fifth gear.
 The over-revving engine then cut out.
 Hailwood stopped at Hillberry to find vibration had broken the bracket holding the battery, which came adrift disconnecting the wires.
 Mike reattached the battery, shoved it back into the bike to limp home fifth.